dhdanudahlan/AetherizedGitDeckView/README.md

 ## What are the features of this app?
 - Search for a Github user by entering keywords.
-- View Github users details.
+- View Github user details.
 - Add Github users to your favorites list.
 - Browse your favorite Github users in a grid layout.
-- Dark and Light mdoe there options.
+- Dark and Light mode theme options.
 - Homepage customization.

 ## How to Install the app?